jakobhviid/k8s-examples/README.md

 - K8s = K12345678s = kubernetes
 - Node = single server in the kubernetes cluster
 - Kubelet = kubernetes agent running on nodes
-- Control plane= a set of containers that manage the cluster
+- Control plane = a set of containers that manage the cluster
   - Includes api server, scheduler, controller manager, etcd, coreDNS, and more.
 - Pods
   - pod is one more containers running together on one node